ikubicki/fibaro-openweather/README.md

 Main device requires only an `APIKEY` to be specified.
 APIKEY can be obtained from [OpenWeather API keys](https://home.openweathermap.org/api_keys) page.

+To filter child devices you can use `Devices` variable where you can use specify one or more of following values:
+* temperature
+* wind
+* pressure
+* humidity
+* clouds
+* uv
+* sunrise
+* sunset
+* rain

+Please specify multiple values separated by comas.
+Do not use any white characters!

+Defaults to `temperature,wind,pressure,humidity,clouds,uv,sunrise,sunset,rain`

 ## Changing weather provider

 To change default weather provider you need to go to Settings page and click General category.